ralna/GALAHAD/doc/Julia/rst-dir/psls_functions.rst

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of entries in the vectors $b$ and $x$.
+		- is a scalar variable of type INT that holds the number of entries in the vectors $b$ and $x$.

 	*
 		- sol